Key Takeaways

 How do spider plants reproduce asexually?

-How to propagate spider plant in water?
+How to propagate a spider plant in water?

-How to propagate spider plant without babies?
+How to propagate a spider plant without babies?

-How to propagate spider plant in soil?
+How to propagate a spider plant in soil?

-How to propagate spider plant indoors?
+How to propagate a spider plant indoors?

 How long does it take for spider plant babies to grow roots?